-Your toolbar might not be showing text on the buttons.
+Your toolbar does not show text on the buttons by default.
 You learn how to display text in a few minutes.

 The Open dialog box displays.
 It lists the objects in the current library, which is the library named tutor_im.pbl.
 This library includes samples that come with InfoMaker; it is the library you use for the tutorials.